abhikantsharma1999/Personal-Workout-Trainer-Application/README.md

-# A Personal Wrokout Trainer Application based on Angular | Typescript
+# A Personal Workout Trainer Application based on Angular | Typescript